-When you adopt an animal, you must be prepared to commit to the animal for the rest of its life.
+When you adopt an animal, you must be prepared to commit to the animal for the rest of their life.
 One of the problems with overcrowding in shelters is that people get animals without any education on how to properly take care of them.
-Most behavioral issues are from the owner not properly training.
+Most behavioral issues are from the owner not properly training their pet.
 If you need help with training, your veterinarian can guide you in the right direction to get help.

-Some behavioral issues may also be a medical condition.
-If your pet suddenly starts relieving itself in the house, take them in for an examination by your vet.
-It could be a very treatable issue.
+Certain behavioral issues may also be a medical condition.
+If your pet suddenly starts relieving themselves in the house, for example, take them in for an examination by your vet.
+It could be a treatable issue.

-Spay or neuter your pet.
+Finally, spay or neuter your pet.
 Remember that only 10% of animals in shelters have been spayed or neutered.
-Low-cost spay/neuter programs are available—this is one of the most important health decisions you can make for your pet.
+Low-cost spay/neuter programs are available—this is one of the most important health decisions that you can make for your pet.
 (ASPCA)

 You can go to your local shelter and evaluate how they run the operation.
-A reputable shelter will have some of the following: a sick or isolation ward for sick animals, a compassionate staff, a veterinarian on-site and on-call 24 hours a day, a humane method of euthanasia (or, even better, none at all), a pre-adoption checklist and follow-up evaluation, and a quiet place to meet any potential animal you’re thinking of adopting.
+A reputable shelter will have the following: a sick or isolation ward for sick animals, a compassionate staff, a veterinarian on site and on call 24 hours a day, a humane method of euthanasia (or even better, none at all), a pre-adoption checklist and follow-up evaluation, and a quiet place to meet any potential animal that you’re thinking of adopting.
 (PETA)

 All animals deserve a shot at a good life.
-It’s unfair for any animal to end up in a shelter because the owner gets “tired” of it or simply can’t handle or afford the animal.
+It’s unfair for any animal to end up in a shelter because the owner gets “tired” of them or simply can’t handle or afford their care.
 Educate yourself before adopting, and make sure you can commit for the duration of the animal’s life.